kimgoetzke/procedural-generation-1/README.md

     - Start with an `EventAction`
     - Changing the `Player`s `State` using `StateAction`

+### Web API

+- The entire game can also be played via a web API.
+See section "How to use" for details.

 ### Other technical features

 - Folder scanning (`FolderReader`) to read available event file names by category (e.g. events) which works inside a JAR